Best Portable Dog PlayPens For RVs And Camping in 2021

 Outdoor Dog Playpens

-This type of pen should at the very least be water-resistant.
+This type of pen should not rust or be damaged by water.

 Waterproof would be a better playpen material for longevity.

 You can get a dog fence to let your dogs do their business outside of your RV or tent, or it can just be a place to let them watch the goings-by in the campground.

 They can possibly stretch their legs in the dog fence a little depending on the size of the enclosure you purchase as well as the size of your dog.

 If you buy a portable dog pen for outdoors that can rust, you can bet your bottom that it will, over time.

 Eventually, it will fail, while potentially causing your dog harm if they get caught on a damaged section of your rusty pen.